ALS-RSOXS/QANT/README.md

 developed by Eliot Gann of the Australian Synchrotron, NIST and currently BNL (egann@bnl.gov) an Igor Pro set of procedures, best working on Igor Pro v 8+, but compatible with Igor Pro 6+

+## ALS Data Types:
+The following data types have been added to support operations at the ALS RSOXS beamline.

+- ALS_SMS: This will load all legacy Single Motor Scan .txt files collected at the RSOXS beamline.
+No meta-data is connected to the import and will have to be manually assigned by user.

+- ALS_MACRO: This will load Single Motor Scan .txt files collected through the "Beamline Scan Panel".
+Angle will be determined through meta-data from 'Sample Theta' motor.

+## Installation
 For installation, it is suggested that you follow these instructions:

 Install Github Desktop, create a github account if you haven't already